A Beyoncé Album Track List Leaked Last Night – But There's Something Shady About It

-There have been rumblings of a new Beyoncé album ever since fans decoded what they believed to be a secret message on the singer's homepage in early September, and last night it appeared we got our most concrete proof yet that B7 is on the way when a possible tracklist for the rumored album appeared on Spotify.
-It consists of fourteen songs: Summer Days (FEAT.
-SZA & Wizkid), Hold My Beer, Sun, Nefertiti, Eclipse, Goodbye (FEAT.
-Rihanna), Love Me (Not), Roses (FEAT.
-Kelendria), This Love, Freak Daddy, I Go (FEAT.
-Normani), That Song, Watermelon, Life (FEAT Rumi, Sir, & Blue Ivy).
+It consists of fourteen songs: Summer Days (feat.
+SZA & Wizkid), Hold My Beer, Sun, Nefertiti, Eclipse, Goodbye (feat.
+Rihanna), Love Me (Not), Roses (feat.
+Kelendria), This Love, Freak Daddy, I Go (feat.
+Normani), That Song, Watermelon, Life (feat Rumi, Sir, & Blue Ivy).
 It sounds too good to be true — and that's not the only reason people are skeptical of the list's legitimacy.
 There are a number of reasons to not get too excited about what would be the ultimate Thanksgiving treat.

 Advertisement